 Cons of Investing in Zomato

-- High Competition: Zomato faces strong competition from rivals such as Swiggy and rising businesses, affecting market share.
+- High Competition: Zomato faces strong competition from rivals such as Swiggy and rising businesses, affecting its market share.

 - Profitability Concerns: Zomato struggles to maintain consistent profitability due to high operational and marketing costs.